News of the Church

 Provide a Dinner for Neighbors in Need

 Constance Morris House is part of Pillars Community Health and serves those affected by domestic violence.
 After extensive renovations this past year, the residents returned to the facility this summer.
 Constance Morris is in need of dinners for their 20 residents, and FPCLG has the opportunity to help meet this need on the first and third Thursday of each month.
 This is a great activity to do as a family or with friends, and you are welcome to use the church kitchen for preparation and fellowship if signing up as a group.
-A main dish and side plus dessert (fruit is great) to feed 20 people can be dropped off anytime before 5:00 p.m.
+A main dish and side plus dessert (fruit is great) can be dropped off anytime before 5:00 p.m.
 There is no need to worry about food allergies or restrictions.
-When asked what meals are preferred, the response was, “Prepare something you'd bring to your own family gathering.”
 You can view the schedule here to see available dates.
 Please contact the Church Office at admin@fpclg.org for more information or to sign up!

 Magazine Collection